 Large decals, or stickers, temporarily adorn the 24 granite steps that lead to the island's Four Freedoms monument on Roosevelt Island, which was designed by late American architect Louis Kahn in 1973.

 Kesicier's colourful installation, billed as the city's "largest Pride flag", has transformed the steps into a backdrop ripe for photographers and Instagram users.

-Every four steps feature one of six different colours of the LGBT+ Pride flag, originally designed and created in 1978 by Gilbert Baker.
+Every four steps feature one of six different colours of the LGBTQ+ Pride flag, originally designed and created in 1978 by Gilbert Baker.
 From the base of the steps at ground level, they appear as one large flag measuring 3.5 metres high by 30 metres wide.

 Kahn, the architect for projects such as the Yale Center for British Art in Connecticut, designed the triangular shaped park for the southern tip of Roosevelt Island.
 He died before the construction was completed almost 40 years later, following delays caused by funding and political issues.

 The conservancy noted Kahn's philosophy of inclusionary architecture that is apropos for this installation: "Design is not making beauty, beauty emerges from selection, affinities, integration, love".

 Located in the East River between the boroughs of Manhattan and Queens, the park and island were named after former US President Franklin Delano Roosevelt and the famous Four Freedoms speech he delivered in 1941.

 The freedoms Roosevelt called for – freedom of speech and expression, freedom of worship, freedom from want, and freedom from fear – also reflect the LGBTQ+ community's "continued fight for universal human rights", the conservancy added.